Updated July 12th, 2021

 Determine the Goal of Your Call to Action

 What do you want to achieve?
-If the answer is “app downloads”, your CTA should direct people to downloading your app.
+If the answer is “app downloads”, your simple CTA should direct people to downloading your app.

 By determining the goal of your call-to-action, you’re giving yourself a MAJOR leg up when it comes to deciding which call-to-action example to implement.